Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • You and your partner intend to live together in a way similar to marriage or civil partnership in practice but not in law.

-The De Facto Partner Visa is intended for foreign nationals, in either homosexual and heterosexual relationship, who want to come to Ireland to live with their partner who has Irish citizenship or permanent residency in Ireland.
+The De Facto / Unmarried Partner Visa is intended for foreign nationals, in either homosexual and heterosexual relationship, who want to come to Ireland to live with their partner who has Irish citizenship or permanent residency in Ireland.

-Nevertheless, if you are a citizen of any other country, you need to obtain the De Facto Partner Visa before arriving in Ireland.
+Nevertheless, if you are a citizen of any other country, you need to obtain the Unmarried Partner Visa before arriving in Ireland.
 The visa is one of the Join Family Long Stay D Visas, which means that once you get it, you can stay in Ireland for a period longer than 3 months.

-To be able to receive the De Facto Partner Visa, you have to be able to prove that your relationship with the Irish citizen or permanent resident is genuine and that you have been living together for at least 2 years.
+To be able to receive the De Facto / Unmarried Partner Visa, you have to be able to prove that your relationship with the Irish citizen or permanent resident is genuine and that you have been living together for at least 2 years.

 immigration service delivery department